skittles9823/QuickSwitch/README.md

 - the app now has a button to share an archive of the log files for debugging
 - fix dark mode in OnePlus launcher
 - fix the overlay not getting compiled in some situations
-- the app now sends the script variables in a better way to make thw code much cleaner and easier to manage
+- the app now sends the script variables in a better way to make the code much cleaner and easier to manage

 <details><summary>Older changes</summary>